Uniqlo's Coolest Designer Collab Is Back After 10 Years

 Uniqlo has knocked it out of the park once again, today announcing the revival of +J, its collaboration with legendary designer Jil Sander.
-Available from November 12th, the much-anticipated fall '20 collection will be made up of 32 pieces for women, 25 for men, and four accessories, priced from $29.90 to $249.90.
+Available from 12th November, the much-anticipated AW20 collection will be made up of 32 pieces for women, 25 for men and four accessories, priced from £14.90 to £109.90.
 The godmother of the minimalist aesthetic, Sander originally brought her signature understated luxury to the Japanese retailer all the way back in 2009.
 Now, we're blessed with her thoughtful tailoring and smart, sleek silhouettes once again.

 Sander founded her eponymous label in 1968, after working as an editor at German magazine Petra and running her own boutique in Hamburg.
 Despite a chilly reception for her debut Paris Fashion Week show in 1975, her pioneering minimalist aesthetic would come to be appreciated in later years.
-Dubbed "The Queen of Less," Sander focused on neutral color palettes, simplicity of shape, and quality of structure, an approach that would be emulated the world over, from fast fashion to her peers.
+Dubbed "The Queen of Less", Sander focused on neutral colour palettes, simplicity of shape and quality of structure, an approach that would be emulated the world over, from the high street to her peers.
 After Prada bought a 75% stake in the label in 1999, Sander left and rejoined as creative director several times over the next decade before announcing the launch of her own consultancy, whose first client was Uniqlo.
 The resulting +J collection ran for three years.

 Advertisement